Corporate Governance

 Fumitoshi Sato

-He has successively served in important posts at the Bank of Japan, and in addition to his broad knowledge in the financial sector and extensive experience, he has work experience in the management division at an operating company in the manufacturing industry—overseeing accounting, legal affairs, and human resources—and management experience as a director.
-In 2019, he assumed the post of outside member of our Audit & Supervisory Board, and audited the Company’s business in general, and since 2022 he has contributed to the improvement of the Company’s corporate governance and internal control as Director (Audit Committee Member).
-In addition, in the meetings of the Company’s Board of Directors, he offers opinions regarding the appropriateness of the Company’s business and financial strategies, and from the perspective of risk management and corporate governance enhancement.
-Moreover, he has knowledge of finance, accounting, and legal affairs, as well as knowledge of corporate management.
+He has successively served in important posts at the Bank of Japan, and in addition to his broad knowledge and extensive experience in the financial sector, he has work experience in the management division overseeing accounting, legal affairs, and human resources at an operating company in the manufacturing industry and management experience as a director.
+After he assumed the post of outside Audit & Supervisory Board member in 2019, he audited the Company’s business in general, and since 2022 he has contributed to the improvement of the Company’s corporate governance and internal control as director (Audit Committee member).
+In the Company’s meetings of the Board of Directors, he proactively offers opinions regarding the appropriateness of the Company’s business and financial strategies, and from the perspective of risk management and corporate governance enhancement.
+In addition, he has knowledge of finance, accounting, and legal affairs, as well as knowledge of corporate management.
 In these ways, he fulfills such appropriate roles as supervising and giving advice on business execution.

 Attendance record : Board of Directors meetings 12 of 12